 Allergy-Induced Asthma Medicines

 If the culprit of the asthma attack is allergens, then your doctor will suggest a separate course of medicines.
-The allergy induced asthma medicines work in conjunction with quick-relief and long-term asthma medicines.
+Allergy-induced asthma medicines work in conjunction with quick-relief and long-term asthma medicines.

 As a parent you may wonder how to prevent asthma in babies or what measures can you adapt to reduce asthma symptoms in babies.
 Worry not, here are some possible solution to your problem: